makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "I need to be back home soon."
 She bit at the side of her tongue and winced.
 "Aiden is wondering whether he should drive or you."

 Malina shrugged, yawned once more, and smiled to Sélène.
-"I can drive, if you give me a bit to stretch."
+"I can drive, if you give me a bit to stretch and wake up."

 "Sorry, Malina.
 I hope it's not...I lost track of...are you alright?"